maddude73/clientpass-doc-site-master/public/docs/USER_STORIES.md

 - **Story**: As a stylist, I want to build a "Coverage List" of specific professionals I trust to handle my clients when I'm away.
 - **Story**: As a covering stylist, I want to receive referral notifications for clients of the unavailable stylist so I can earn extra income.
 - **Story**: As a stylist, I want to manage my trusted network easily through the settings page.
+- **Story**: As a stylist, I want the coverage mode to redirect me to manage my trusted network if no matches are found.

 ## Epic: Financials & Earnings